Easy Garlic and Lemon Shrimp

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Shrimp are a wonderful ingredient for carb-conscious eating, and these Low-Carb Garlic and Lemon Shrimp are perfect for any phase of the South Beach Diet or any other type of low-carb diet plan.
-South Beach would recommend olive oil over butter in this recipe.
-Some types of low-carb diet plans would probably use all butter; take your choice.
+Shrimp are a wonderful ingredient for low-carb or Keto diets, and this recipe for Garlic and Lemon Shrimp is also perfect for any phase of the South Beach Diet.
+South Beach would recommend olive oil over butter; some types of low-carb diet plans would probably use all butter; take your choice on that.

 Find More Recipes Like This One: